2026 HABITAT GARDEN TOUR SEASON!

 All Habitat Garden Tour events are from 9AM to 2PM.
 Each event will have multiple gardens to visit; the order you visit the gardens and the time you spend at each one is up to you!

-2026 HABITAT GARDENT TOUR DATES
+2026 HABITAT GARDEN TOUR DATES

 May 9th – Prairie Village & Waldo

-June 6th – Midland
+June 6th – Midtown

 July 11th – Waldo